fwollatz/MLinPractice/Documentation.md

 Which classifier(s) did you use?
 Which hyperparameter(s) (with their respective candidate values) did you look at?
 What were your reasons for this?

+We used the complement naive bayes, because it is known to work with an imbalanced dataset like ours.

 ### Results